freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/vpe/features.md

 ### Materials

-We convert Visual Pinball's materials to a materials compatible with the active render pipeline.
-That means while there's still a lot of potential left to tweak materials using the full material configuration of Unity, materials look somewhat similar to Visual Pinball.
+We convert Visual Pinball's materials to materials compatible with the active render pipeline.
+That means  materials look similar to Visual Pinball by default, while there's still a lot of potential left to tweak materials using the full material configuration of Unity.

 ![Material Comparison](comparison-vpx-vpe.jpg)